Cape Lambert: Port

-Expansion Projects
+Expansion projects

 In 2010 Rio Tinto announced $US200 million (A$226.4 million) in funding to begin expanding its Cape Lambert port facilities as part of a wider expansion of its Pilbara iron ore operations.
 The port expansion will support increasing the export capacity of Rio's Pilbara operations to 330 million tonnes a year by 2016.

 Rio also proposed an additional 1.8 km, four-berth jetty and wharf at Cape Lambert to increase its current annual capacity of 80 million tonnes by a further 100 million tonnes.
 The expansion will be staged, rising to 225 million tonnes a year by the first quarter of 2011, 230 million tonnes by the second quarter of 2012, and 280 million tonnes by 2014.

-Expansion Management
+Expansion management

 Sinclair Knight Merz (SKM), has been appointed as the Engineering, Procurement and Construction Management contractor for the expansion of Rio Tinto's Cape Lambert port facility, including the delivery of a new greenfields iron ore port facility, Cape Lambert Port B, located alongside the existing Cape Lambert port.

-New Jetty & Wharf
+New jetty and wharf

 John Holland Group was awarded the $276 million deal for construction of the new 920 metre long Jetty and 420m long two-berth Ship-loading Wharf, and related works.
 Offshore piling started in mid-2011.
 The project was completed in 2012.

-New Tug Harbour
+New tug harbour

 Abigroup, in joint venture with indigenous contractor Geraldton Line Haul (GLH), has been awarded a $65 million contract by Rio Tinto for works at Cape Lambert.

 The contract involves earthworks for the wharf abutment and tug harbour and the partial removal of the existing tug harbour breakwater.
 The construction of the wharf abutment and breakwater involved clearing, grubbing, topsoil stripping and surface soil stripping;

 excavate and remove existing materials extension of existing road crossing over the power station cooling water outlet.
 The construction of the tug boat harbour extension included the removal, temporary storage and reuse of tug boat harbour armour rock and core material and loading, hauling and placing the core material and rock armour.

-Quarry Operation
+Quarry operation

 The Abigroup contract included quarry work involving the pioneering of the upper levels of the quarry by drill and blast and recovery of material for use in a crushing and screening operation.
 Operating quarry benches and daily drill and blast activities have been established to produce raw feed material and armour and the blasted material is sorted, loaded and hauled to either stockpiles or the crushing and screening operation.